 If the amount of your settlement check is over $600, it is our understanding that a 1099 will be issued from Heffler Group, so we advise asking your tax professional how it could impact your taxes.
 For those who itemize their tax returns, giving back your settlement check will be a donation to Gospel for Asia and you will receive a tax-deductible receipt.
 Thank you for your support!
 Thank you for heart of love for the needy -- and for helping us continue to transform communities with God's love.

 For answers about your claim, please contact the claim administrator, Heffler Claims Group at info@GFAClassAction.us or by calling toll-free at (844) 367-8894.
-However, our understanding is that the first half of your claim should arrive sometime around the first part of September with a letter from Heffler explaining more.
+However, our understanding is that the first half of your claim should arrive sometime around the second part of October with a letter from Heffler explaining more.
 The second claim check should arrive sometime around a year from now.

 Yes, all your donations to Gospel for Asia that were designated for mission field work were sent to the field.
 The settlement agreement clearly states in section 9.2.2: “The Parties also mutually stipulate that all donations designated for use in the field were ultimately sent to the field.”
 During the legal proceedings, we retained one of America’s big four accounting firms to conduct an objective analysis of the flow of Gospel for Asia funds to the field.
 They concluded that all the money given made it to the field—a conclusion we knew to be true from the very beginning.